gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_4_FreeRTOS_and_Inter-Core_Messaging/README.md

     ![](resources/visual-studio-release-mode.png)
 2. Press <kbd>Ctrl-F5</kbd>, or from the main menu select *Debug* -> *Start Without Debugging*.
 3. This will deploy and run the application on the Azure Sphere.
 4. Try pressing the Azure Sphere **Reset** button.
-You will notice the LED will start rapidly blinking again which indicates that the FreeRTOS Real-Time application is restarted after the reset.
+You will notice the LED will start rapidly blinking again which indicates that the FreeRTOS Real-Time application has restarted after the reset.

 ---